Log Aggregation (Loki)

 Further details in Loki architecture documentation: Loki components and deployment modes

-Configure S3 Minio Server
+Configure S3 Server

-Minio Storage server is used as Loki long-term data storage.
+The S3 storage server is used as Loki long-term data storage.

 Note:

-Create Minio user and bucket
+Create S3 user and bucket

-mc admin user add <minio_alias> loki <user_password>
+rc admin user add <s3_alias> loki <user_password>

 Note: